-Websites need to differ in design, structure and function to stand out from competition.
+Websites need to differ in design, structure, and function to stand out from the competition.
 But there are a few “musts” for the content on your website.
 Here are a few things that you should always include:

 It’s entirely up to you how you describe the other pages on your website.
 But it should always include the following four pages:

 - Contact page